rogerbusquets97/oslo_2d/README.md

 - User Input
 - Audio

-This is not intended to be the most performant solution, but a way to quickly start prototyping 2D stuff.
+This is not intended to be the most performant or feature-rich solution, but a way to quickly start prototyping 2D stuff.
 ## Basic Example
 A simple c99 example using: